-Basic couponing is a great way to save some money, but if you really want to save a lot of money, you have to get more extreme.
-Extreme couponing is using a large quantity of coupons and other saving techniques to acquire a significant number of products at a deeply discounted price.
+Basic couponing is a great way to save money, but if you want to save a lot, you have to get more extreme.
+Extreme couponing uses many coupons and other saving techniques to acquire a significant number of products at a deeply discounted price.
 Discounts can range from 50% – 100% off the purchase price.
 Keep in mind that this is not couponing for beginners.
 Extreme couponing is a great way to save money, but it is not for everyone.
-In this post I look at what to consider before becoming an extreme couponer.
-The points below are not in any particular order – but they will kick-start your education on how to coupon, so read on for some extreme money-saving details.
+In this post, I consider what to consider before becoming an extreme couponer.
+The couponing tips below are not in any particular order – but they will kick-start your education on how to coupon, so read on for some extreme money-saving details.

 To get significant savings through extreme couponing, you must buy in bulk – that’s just extreme couponing 101.
 In addition, these purchases need to be stored somewhere.
-If you have a small square footage to work with, this may be a problem as the products take up space in your home.
+If you have the small square footage to work with, this may be a problem as the products take up space in your home.
 Like all hobbies taken to the extreme, extreme couponing can be a lifestyle commitment as much as anything else.
 Be honest with yourself about whether or not your lifestyle can accommodate extreme couponing.

 Most extreme couponers dedicate a set amount of time each day or week to go through coupon offerings.
 But you also have to know where to find coupons.
 Extreme couponers peruse newspapers, magazines, couponing websites, email subscriptions, and apps for savings.
 Check out 6 of the best Apps for Couponing.
 The level of dedication to saving money can take up hours.

-If you follow other extreme couponers you may come across terminology that is unfamiliar to you.
+If you follow other extreme couponers, you may come across unfamiliar terminology.
 Understanding couponing lingo will make your shopping experience a more pleasant one.
-Below are 10 common couponing terms:
+Below are ten standard couponing terms:

 |Coupon inserts||These are coupons that appear in other places like newspapers and magazines.|